| Astrocytomas are

 the common presenting symptoms.
 Unlike in low grade gliomas,

 seizure as a presenting symptom is uncommon.
+On CT

 and MRI, the GBM appears as a well defined mass with